sunfishcode/rfcs/text/0000-rawfd-ownership.md

-While `nix` is a popular crate, it is a very low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefits more users.
+While `nix` is a popular crate, it is a very low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives